 The other day I was looking in the fridge for something I could use in hummus.
 And I heard an eager scream coming right from the fridge: “Take me!”
 It was a head of lovely cauliflower looking at me.
 I love cauliflower as much as I love hummus.
 So I thought, why not making hummus with cauliflower?
 Believe it or not, cauliflower is a great substitute for chickpeas.

 Unlike hundreds of hummus recipes out there, this one doesn’t contain any beans.
 The main ingredient here is cauliflower.
-The other ingredients are almost the same as the ingredients we need for a Classic Hummus Dip.
+The other ingredients are almost the same as the ingredients we need for an Authentic Hummus Dip Recipe.

 If you are following this blog for some time, you already know my love for hummus.
 I can have it every single day.
 Tons of it at one sitting!
 It is delicious and very healthy.
 Plus, it is so easy to make.
 That’s why hummus is one of the most frequently made food at our home.

 However, since I make it quite often, I try to add a little twist each time we have hummus.
 I want to give the impression to the folks at home and to my friends that I make a different dish every time I cook.
 It’s important to keep my reputation as a creative chef.
 Right?
-I’ve already tried different variations of hummus like Roasted Beet Hummus and Spicy Pumpkin Hummus, which are indeed a combination of regular hummus and a vegetable.
+I’ve already tried different variations of hummus like Beetroot Hummus Recipe and Hummus Recipe With Pumpkin, which are indeed a combination of regular hummus and a vegetable.
 This recipe, on the other hand, is completely different from them.
 It has no chickpeas at all and contains a few herbs in the hummus mixture itself.